seng438-winter-2022/seng438-a2-StayFrostea/Assignment2-ReportTemplate.md

 <br>public Range(double lower, double upper)</br>
 <br>lower - the lower bound (must be <= upper bound).</br>
 <br>upper - the upper bound (must be >= lower bound).</br>
-<br>Thus, we felt that it was unnecessary to create test cases where the lower > upper,
-as this would cause the constructor to fail, and our intention is to test the methods.</br>
+<br>Thus, we felt that it was unnecessary to create test cases where the lower > upper, as this would cause the constructor to fail, and our intention is to test the methods.</br>

 <br>For the method **shift** (4), we decided to test the above ranges with the shift values -1, 0, and 1.
 This tests the three general cases of use for this method: shifting by a negative number, positive number, and by zero.

 <br>For the method **scale** (5), we decided to test the above ranges with the scale values -2, 0, 0.5, 1, and 2, as these represent negative scaling, zeroing, halving, maintaining the current values and doubling-- all of which require different method behaviour.

 ## DataUtilitiesTest
-Five methods from the DataUtilities class were tested, namely: **calculateColumnTotal()** (1), **calculateRowTotal()** (2), **clone()** (3), !!ADD(), and !!ADD().
+Five methods from the DataUtilities class were tested, namely: **calculateColumnTotal** (1), **calculateRowTotal** (2), **clone** (3), **createNumberArray** (4), and **createNumberArray2D** (5).
 In calculating column and row totals, we tested cases where the methods returned both negative and positive totals, as well as zero.
 We also considered the case of empty inputs, where the methods were expected to also return zero, and the case of null inputs, where the methods were expected to throw an error.
 Mock Values2D objects with the following structure were used:
 -   First row [-5.5  5.5 -5.5  5.5 -5.5  5.5] and column [-5.5  5.5 -5.5  5.5 -5.5  5.5] summing to zero
 -   First row [100 100 100] and column [100 100 100] summing to positive number
 -   First row [-100 -100 -100] and column [-100 -100 -100] summing to negative number